-Upon deeming the applications complete, the supporting studies and plans were circulated to City departments and external agencies for review and comment.
-These comments are summarized in Section 7 of this appendix and are to be addressed in future resubmissions of the applications.
+Upon deeming the application complete, the supporting studies and plans were circulated to City departments and external agencies for review and comment.
+These comments are summarized in Section 7 of this appendix and are to be addressed in future resubmissions of the application.

-A pre-application community meeting was held by Ward 10 Councillor, Sue McFadden, on June 24, 2019.
-A subsequent virtual community meeting was held on March 23, 2022.
-Refer to Section 6 of this appendix for a summary of comments received at the community meeting and from written submissions received about the applications.
+A virtual community meeting was held by Ward 10 Councillor, Sue McFadden, on March 23, 2022.
+Refer to Section 6 of this appendix for a summary of comments received at the community meeting and from written submissions received about the application.

-Concept Plan, Draft Plan of Subdivision, Elevations and Renderings
+Concept Plan, Elevations and Renderings